Curriculum

 Time to Completion

-*These details apply to the 2022 catalog.
+*These details apply to the most recent catalog.
 Catalogs from previous years are available online at the main UT Dallas Catalog page.
 Please contact the JSOM Academic Advising Office if you have further questions.
 See catalog for course requirements.

 Supply Chain Management and Analytics Student Experiences